mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 cartoon_edge_width=0.35
 {{</mdf>}}

-Disable light-direction-based edge deformation (v1.0.5 and later) and revert to MMD-compliant edge.
+Turn off the feature that adjusts toon edges to the light direction (v1.0.5+), to revert to MMD compatibility.

 {{<mdf>}}
 light_edge=false
 {{</mdf>}}

-Number of parallel threads to use for skinning.
-Normally, the default of 1 is no problem, but if rendering becomes slow with a huge model with many vertices, specify `2` or `4`.
-Can be changed later with a message.
+Number of parallel threads used for skinning.
+Default 1 is fine in most cases, but for very large models with many vertices you can set `2` or `4`.
+This can also be changed later via messages.

 {{<mdf>}}
 parallel_skinning_numthreads=1
 {{</mdf>}}

-## Viewpoint (Camera)
+## Camera

 Initial camera parameters.
-In order from the top, position, amount of rotation (degrees), camera distance, field of view (degrees).
+From top: position, rotation (degrees), camera distance, field of view (degrees).

 {{<mdf>}}
 camera_transition=0.0,13.0,0.0